-44 Memorandum Regarding the Historic Status of Fire Station 35 (Pier 22 1⁄2).
+&lt;sup>43 Memorandum Regarding the Historic Status of Fire Station 35 (Pier 22 1⁄2).
 Prepared by Gabriella Judd Cirelli, Page and Turnbull, for City of San Francisco Department of Public Works, April 8, 2011.

-As discussed above in the project description, the Port and Fire Department will enter into a under Memorandum of Understanding MOU for use of the Pier 221/2 property for operation of the new fire boat headquarters and, future maintenance of the historic Fire Station 35-building is not included as part of the proposed project.
-The MOU will provide for ordinary maintenance and repair of Fire Station 35 that would following discussion is provided for informational purposes only in regards to comply with the Port's Resolution 04-89 requirements for maintenance and repair of its historic resources, including Fire Station 35.
+repair of its historic resources, including Fire Station 35.
 The historic status of Fire Station 35 requires all future scopes of work to maintain the facility be evaluated under Article 10 of the Planning Code to determine whether a Certificate of Appropriateness is required from the San Francisco Historic Preservation Commission.
 Additionally, the National Register status of Fire Station 35 requires that alterations and construction involving the contributing resource must comply with Port Commission Resolution No. 04-89 that specifies all proposed work must be consistent with the Secretary's Standards and the Port's 2006 Historic Preservation Review Guidelines for Pier and Bulkhead Wharf Substructures.
-In addition, because the existing Fire Station 35 is located on top of the Section 9b of the seawall, which is also a contributing resource within the historic district, future work that would impact the seawall would also be required to meet the Secretary's Standards.
-Compliance with Resolution 04-89 requires Port staff to review scopes of work and determine their consistency with the Secretary's Standards prior to the issuance of permits for construction in accordance with the Port Building Code.
+In addition, because the existing Fire Station 35 is located on top of the Secretary's Standards.
+Compliance with Resolution 04-89 requires Port staff to review scopes of work and determine their consistency with the Port Building Code.